f0rmat1k/bemy/README.md

 ![](https://cloud.githubusercontent.com/assets/769992/6766361/e3006d96-d025-11e4-948e-1f11a663f2ea.png)

 ### The autotask
-Call default action depend on BEM node.
+Calls default action depend on BEM node.
 Currently work following variants:
-1. If target is deps-file, creates described elems\mods\elemMods folder structure.
+1. If target is a deps-file, creates described elems\mods\elemMods folder structure.
 And depend on options of `.bemy.json` also creates elems\mods\elemMods files.
 By default it's css files.
 See `Configuring` section for more details.
 2. Otherwise call create task with default options (equal `-t create -f [path] -p "css"`).
 Default file types for autotask configurable at `.bemy.json`.

 #### CLI for autotask